Irish high-tech antenna company buys US rival

 “As we continue to explore potential acquisitions to strengthen the Taoglas brand, we were struck by how similar ThinkWireless’ approach to antenna design and manufacturing is to our own commitment to excellence.
 This is a great acquisition for the Taoglas Group as we look to further expand into new, synergistic markets such as the commercial vehicle industry,” he added.

-Recently filed accounts for Taoglas show it posted strong increases in both turnover and operating profit in 2017, a period when it shipped 14.5 million antennae globally.
+Recently filed accounts for Taoglas showed it posted strong increases in both turnover and operating profit in 2017, a period when it shipped 14.5 million antennae globally.

 The company had net assets at the end of 2017 of €13.6 million, up from €10.8 million a year earlier.